JUnelus/Machine_Learning--Risky_Business/README.md

 ## Techniques Used

-We will leverage the power of the following libraries to build and evaluate our models:
+I leveraged the power of the following libraries to build and evaluate our models:

 - **imbalanced-learn**: A Python package offering a variety of re-sampling techniques commonly used in datasets showing strong between-class imbalance.
 - **Scikit-learn**: A machine learning library for Python that provides simple and efficient tools for data mining and data analysis.